EnriquePH/energycode/README.md

 # Energy Code Website
 https://www.energycode.org
-My Data Science site
+My Data Science Website
 <a href="https://www.energycode.org"><img src="/posts/01082023-Blog-Logo/logo.png"  width=20% height=20%></a>

 ## Blog

-In this blog, we will delve into the transformation power of data science in industrial settings.
-From predictive maintenance and anomaly detection to process optimization and supply chain management, data science is redefining how industries operate, collaborate, and grow.
+In this blog, we will explore the transformative power of data science in industrial settings.
+From predictive maintenance and anomaly detection to process optimization and supply chain management, data science is reshaping how industries operate, collaborate, and grow.

 ## Projects

-Porjects portfolio
+Projects portfolio